SEM24/Java-2D-Medieval-RPG/README.md

 * Save/Load option, map+radar

 # What will be next?
-* Make a map/radar appear as you progress through it
 * Make a random chance of dropping another data source (draw multiple options) and put 50%
 * Draw one large map, which is divided into several small locations to which you can teleport without changing the map
 * On the map, make a bay and a ship, where, after payment, you are transported to another island on the same map
-* Make a animated water and fire, also player animation
-* Add a clock in the game (with the change of day to night) instead of the text below
 * Make smarter AI behavior while they're walking